 The only question I get more than “Where are you now?” or “What do you write?” is “How did you do [THIS]?” in regards to writing or illustrating books and building a website.

 Sharing is caring so I’ve started a list of things I’ve learned and resources I personally am using in my creative career.
-I hope you’ll find some of the information useful, and if you’d like to talk more about my personal experience, email me at email@example.com.
+I hope you’ll find some of the information useful, and if you’d like to talk more about my personal experience, email me at firstname.lastname@example.org.
 I am happy to answer any questions—we’re in the creative trenches together.
 And for those mentioned below, I am grateful for your expertise–thank you for being you.